savonet/book/language.md

 - `http.put`: to upload data,
 - `http.delete`: to delete resources.

+Liquidsoap also features an internal web server call _harbor_, which allows to serve web pages directly from Liquidsoap, which can be handy to present some data related to your script or implement some form of advanced interaction.
+This is described on details in [this section](#sec:...).\TODO{fill me in}

 ### System

 The arguments passed on the command line to the current script can be retrieved